shreeyahi/nba-win-predictor/README.md

 ---

 ## 🏆 Personal note
 This project is part of my AI portfolio for university and something I want to keep improving.
-I also want to try predicting Warriors playoff matchups later and compare model probabilities with real outcomes, especially when Curry or key starters are out.
+I also want to try predicting Warriors playoff matchups later and compare model probabilities with real outcomes, especially when Curry or key starters/contributors are out.